 Do Registry Tweaking Batch Files Work?

-A batch file is available that modifies the registry in Windows 7 or 8 to add Dropbox as a service within Office 2013.
+A batch file is available [No Longer Available] that modifies the registry in Windows 7 or 8 to add Dropbox as a service within Office 2013.
 But it does not work with Office 2016, though you can go to the backstage view and add Dropbox as a connected service.

 But the Save to Dropbox option in the Save As page is no better than manually browsing to the local sync folder on your computer.